 At East End Tick & Mosquito Control®, we’re always ready to help you with your pest control needs.
 Contact us for a free, no obligation quote, or call us at 631-287-9700 to get started today.

-Can Citronella Plants Repel Mosquitoes?
+Do Citronella Plants Actually Repel Mosquitoes?